Ann Winterton

-Jane Ann, Lady Winterton (née Hodgson; born 6 March 1941 in Sutton Coldfield) is a retired British Conservative Party politician who was the Member of Parliament (MP) for Congleton from 1983 to 2010.
+Jane Ann, Lady Winterton (née Hodgson; born 6 March 1941) is a retired British Conservative Party politician who was the Member of Parliament (MP) for Congleton from 1983 to 2010.
 She is married to Sir Nicholas Winterton, also a former Conservative MP.

+Early life

+Winterton was in born in Sutton Coldfield and educated at Erdington Grammar School for Girls.

 Parliamentary career

-Winterton was educated at Erdington Grammar School for Girls.
-Following her election to represent Congleton in 1983, she was a member of several select committees, including Agriculture (1987–1997), the chairman's panel (1992–1998) and the National Drug Strategy (1998–2001), Social Security (2000–2001) and the Unopposed Bills Panel since 1997.
-She is a representative of the Organisation for Security and Co-operation in Europe, and a patron of Cheshire National Society for the Prevention of Cruelty to Children.
-She is also president of the Congleton Pantomime Society.
+Following her election to represent Congleton in 1983, she was a member of several select committees, including Agriculture (1987–1997), the chairman's panel (1992–1998) and the National Drug Strategy (1998–2001), Social Security (2000–2001) and the Unopposed Bills Panel from 1997.
+She is a representative of the Organization for Security and Co-operation in Europe, and a patron of Cheshire National Society for the Prevention of Cruelty to Children.
+Winterton is also president of the Congleton Pantomime Society.